hazelcast/hazelcast-code-samples/hazelcast-integration/eureka/springboot-embedded/README.md

 ## 2.1 Hazelcast Only

-The first project `hazelcast-only` presents how to use the Eureka-based Hazelcast discovery, if you don't need to register your Spring Boot application at the same time.
+The first project `hazelcast-only` presents how to use the Eureka-based Hazelcast discovery if you don't need to register your Spring Boot application at the same time.

 The simplest Hazelcast configuration looks as follows.